bwfiq/git-livesync/README.md

 - There is no error checking for if the workspace is a git repository or not.
 - There is no error checking for if a .gitignore exists.
 - It is not packaged as a .vsix file yet.
+- The terminals created are spammed like crazy.

 ## Release Notes